nats-io/nats.java/README.md

 ## Platform Notes
 ### Linux
 We use RNG to generate unique inbox names.
 A peculiarity of the JDK on Linux (see [JDK-6202721] (https://bugs.openjdk.java.net/browse/JDK-6202721) and [JDK-6521844](https://bugs.openjdk.java.net/browse/JDK-6521844)) causes Java to use `/dev/random` even when `/dev/urandom` is called for.
-This net effect on java-nats-streaming is that client connection startup will be very slow.
+The net effect on java-nats-streaming is that client connection startup will be very slow.
 The standard workaround is to add this to your JVM options:

 `-Djava.security.egd=file:/dev/./urandom`